instrumentisto/rust-incubator/0_basics/README.md

 - [Jimmy Hartzell: RAII: Compile-Time Memory Management in C++ and Rust][9]
 - [Georgios Antonopoulos: Rust vs Common C++ Bugs][10]
 - [Yurii Shymon: True Observer Pattern with Unsubscribe mechanism using Rust][11]
+- [Clayton Ramsey: I built a garbage collector for a language that doesn't need one][17]